redux-saga/redux-saga/README.md

 `npm install`

 There are 2 examples ported from the Redux repos.
-You can observe the logged action into the console (logged via the redux-logger middleware).
+You can observe the logged actions/effects into the console (logged via the redux-logger middleware).

 Counter example